Published on 29 August 2017

 - The Reformer Blog

-Reform is delighted to welcome Lord Holmes of Richmond MBE, Member of the Artificial Intelligence Select Committee to led this roundtable on ‘Blockchain: securing digital identities’.
+Reform welcomed Lord Holmes of Richmond MBE, Member of the Artificial Intelligence Select Committee who led this roundtable on ‘Blockchain: securing digital identities’.

 Blockchain can transform public services, and the wider economy.
 Most commonly associated with Bitcoin, the online currency, blockchain provides a secure record of transactions.
 Many are calling it the second internet.